biggestT/biggestt.github.com/_posts/2013-01-10-thingsbook.md

 Of course I can't do all of these things myself so I am very much looking for like-minded people to join this cause!

+In the meantime I am working on an initial prototype to demonstrate this concept.
+The prototype utilizes the Dropbox API for client side authorization as well as image hosting.
+The client is backed up by a simple Node.js server side that is connected to a Neo4j graph database.
+Hopefully I can showcase all of my belongings there sometime during this winter.